mousumibaruah-24/Resources/Software.md

 * Python
   - Python is a powerful programing language that has multiple uses, from data scraping to text analysis
   - Install [Anaconda Distribution](https://www.anaconda.com/distribution/)

+* ArcMap
+  - If you don't have access to Arc, the open source alternative is [QGIS](https://qgis.org)

 * Sublime Text
   - A good text editor can save hours during coding